 I’m hoping to hit the Avocado Cafe next time.
 With dips and other avocado-inspired dishes they all look too good to resist.
 Plus you know, it’s gotta be healthier than any of the above options – so maybe one to try when you’ve had one brownie too many.

-Though you might St. John for its popular Shoreditch branch, there’s also one here.
-I’ve heard nothing but great things about their famed bacon sandwich (“to die for”), so if that takes your fancy for a nice morning snack or brunch, then definitely mark this one down for your to-do list – you can’t miss the white sign adorned with a pig.
+Though you might know St. John restaurant for its popular Shoreditch branch, there’s also one here.
+I’ve heard nothing but great things about their famed bacon sandwich (“to die for”), so if that takes your fancy for breakfast or brunch, then definitely mark this one down for your to-do list – you can’t miss the white sign adorned with a pig.